benhoyt/benhoyt.github.com/writings/pygit.md

 Talking to a server
 -------------------

-Next comes the slightly harder part, wherein we make `pygit` talk to a real, live Git server (I pushed `pygit` to GitHub, but it works against Bitbucket as well).
+Next comes the slightly harder part, wherein we make pygit talk to a real, live Git server (I pushed pygit to GitHub, but it works against Bitbucket and other servers too).

-The basic idea is to query the server's master branch for what commit it's on, then determine which set of objects it needs to catch up to the current local commit, and finally update the remote's commit hash and send a "pack file" of all the missing objects.
+The basic idea is to query the server's master branch for what commit it's on, then determine which set of objects it needs to catch up to the current local commit.
+And finally, update the remote's commit hash and send a "pack file" of all the missing objects.

-This is called the "smart protocol" -- as of 2011, GitHub [no longer supports](https://github.com/blog/809-git-dumb-http-transport-to-be-turned-off-in-90-days) the "dumb" transfer protocol, which would have been somewhat easier to implement.
-You have to use the "smart" protocol and pack objects into a pack file.
+This is called the "smart protocol" -- as of 2011, GitHub [stopped support](https://github.com/blog/809-git-dumb-http-transport-to-be-turned-off-in-90-days) for the "dumb" transfer protocol, which just tranfers `.git` files straight and would have been somewhat easier to implement.
+So we have to use the "smart" protocol and pack objects into a pack file.

-Unfortunately I was pretty dumb when I implemented the smart protocol, and didn't find the main technical documentation on the [HTTP protocol](https://github.com/git/git/blob/master/Documentation/technical/http-protocol.txt) and [pack protocol](https://github.com/git/git/blob/master/Documentation/technical/pack-protocol.txt) until after I'd finished the implementation.
-I was going on the fairly hand-wavey [Transfer Protocols](https://git-scm.com/book/en/v2/Git-Internals-Transfer-Protocols) section of the Git Book as well as the git codebase for the packfile format.
+Unfortunately I made a dumb mistake when I implemented the smart protocol -- I didn't find the main technical documentation on the [HTTP protocol](https://github.com/git/git/blob/master/Documentation/technical/http-protocol.txt) and [pack protocol](https://github.com/git/git/blob/master/Documentation/technical/pack-protocol.txt) until after I'd finished it.
+I was going on the fairly hand-wavey [Transfer Protocols](https://git-scm.com/book/en/v2/Git-Internals-Transfer-Protocols) section of the Git Book as well as the Git codebase for the packfile format.

-In the final stages of getting it working, I also implemented a tiny HTTP server using Python's `http.server` module so I could run the regular git client against it and see some real requests.
+In the final stages of getting it working, I also implemented a tiny HTTP server using Python's [`http.server`](TODO) module so I could run the regular `git` client against it and see some real requests.
 A bit of reverse engineering is worth a thousand lines of code.

 ### The pkt-line format

-One of the key parts of the transfer protocol is what's called the "pkt-line" format, which is length-prefixed "line" format for sending metadata like commit hashes.
-Each "line" has a 4-digit hex length (plus 4 to include the length of the length) and then length-4 bytes of data.
-Each line also generally has a `LF` byte at the end.
+One of the key parts of the transfer protocol is what's called the "pkt-line" format, which is a length-prefixed packet format for sending metadata like commit hashes.
+Each "line" has a 4-digit hex length (plus 4 to include the length of the length) and then length less 4 bytes of data.
+Each line also generally has an `LF` byte at the end.
 The special length `0000` is used as a section marker and at the end of the data.

 For example, here's the response GitHub gives to a `git-receive-pack` GET request.
 Note that the additional line breaks and indentation are not part of the real data: